-Synthetic Biologics is a late-stage clinical company developing therapeutics that preserve the microbiome to protect and restore the health of patients.
-Our lead candidates poised for Phase 3 development are: (1) SYN-004 (ribaxamase) which is designed to protect the gut microbiome from the effects of certain commonly used intravenous (IV) beta-lactam antibiotics for the prevention of C. difficile infection (CDI), pathogenic overgrowth and the emergence of antimicrobial resistance (AMR), and (2) SYN-010 which is intended to reduce the impact of methane producing organisms in the gut microbiome to treat an underlying cause of irritable bowel syndrome with constipation (IBS-C).
-We are also developing preclinical stage monoclonal antibody therapies for the prevention and treatment of pertussis and novel discovery stage biotherapeutics for the treatment of phenylketonuria (PKU).
+Synthetic Biologics, Inc. is a late-stage clinical company developing therapeutics that preserve the microbiome to protect and restore the health of patients.
+The Company's lead late-stage candidates are: (1) SYN-004 (ribaxamase) which is designed to protect the gut microbiome from the effects of certain commonly used intravenous (IV) beta-lactam antibiotics to prevent microbiome damage, C. difficile infection (CDI), overgrowth of pathogenic organisms and the emergence of antimicrobial resistance (AMR), and (2) SYN-010 which is intended to reduce the impact of methane producing organisms in the gut microbiome to treat an underlying cause of irritable bowel syndrome with constipation (IBS-C).
+The Company’s preclinical pursuits include an oral formulation of the enzyme intestinal alkaline phosphatase (IAP) to treat both local GI and systemic diseases as well as monoclonal antibody therapies for the prevention and treatment of pertussis.

 Our Lead Candidates

 Ribaxamase is an oral enzyme tablet engineered to survive the stomach thereby allowing IV beta-lactam antibiotics to treat infection while ribaxamase protects and preserves the naturally occurring gut microbiome from the onset of antibiotic-mediated primary C. difficile infection, pathogenic colonization and the emergence antimicrobial resistance.

 SYN-010 is a proprietary, modified-release formulation of lovastatin lactone that is designed to bypass the stomach and reduce the body's natural methane production in the GI tract to treat an underlying cause of the symptoms associated with irritable bowel syndrome with constipation (IBS-C).